 - The deployment on which the event was recorded

 From version 4.13.1, when there are multiple web applications running on the same JVM, the snapshot includes the web application name in which the event was caught:

-In order to understand and solve errors, it is important to be able to trace their path through the code.
-In the Automated Root Cause screen, OverOps reveals the full call stack - from entry point to the method in which the error occurred - even across multiple machines.
+In order to understand and resolve errors, it is important to be able to trace their path through the code.
+In the Automated Root Cause screen, OverOps reveals the full call stack - from entry point to the method in which the event occurred - even across multiple machines.

 The call stack for an event is displayed on the left hand side of the ARC screen.
 OverOps tracks the code and variables state for the event all the way back to its entry point into the code, where the parameters were passed into it.
 If the event involves calls across multiple machines, OverOps displays a unified call stack.
 Click on a method in the call stack to open it on the right hand side.

 The Call Stack pane displays the chain of methods within the JVM leading up to the event.
 The first method in line is the last method on a non 3rd party code within your application.
 The icon in the method indicates that the variable state has been detected by the JVM Agent.

 When an exception is caught and re-thrown once or more within the thread, Related Events drop-down displays the root cause (available only when such exceptions exist).